Blackburn College Admission Requirements

 |Admission Standards||Extremely Easy|

-Can I get into Blackburn College?
-The school has a 60% acceptance rate.
+How hard is it to get into Blackburn College and can I get accepted?
+The school has a 60% acceptance rate ranking it #18 in Illinois for lowest rate of acceptance.
 Last year, 562 out of 944 applicants were admitted making Blackburn College a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has extremely easy requirements for admission test scores, generally admitting students who score in the top 70 percent.
 Blackburn College typically accepts and attracts "B+" average high school students.
 Only 26% of those admitted chose to enroll in the school.
+Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|